 Do you take notice of all that’s happening around you, from significant to seemingly insignificant things?
 Or, do you let life pass in front of your eyes missing potential opportunities to capitalize on your growth?
 The latter happens from a lack of self-awareness—an understanding of the atmosphere you live in and the ability to mold it into to the life you want to lead.
 By diving into your own self-awareness and becoming familiar with it, you’re one step closer to finding yourself.

 In this article, we’ll cover one of the pillars of self-discovery—self-awareness—which I created to give you the best shot at discovering yourself.
-If you’re looking to do a deeper dive on self-discovery, get on the waitlist below for my new book coming out in 2021, You Deserve This Sh!t: Flood Your Life With Consciousness, Step Into Your Power, and Become the Best Version of Yourself.
+If you’re looking to do a deeper dive on self-discovery, get a copy of my book, You Deserve This Sh!t.

 What Is Self-awareness?